why-not-try-calmer/pollem/README.md

     user_email :: T.Text
 }
 ```
-The server cryptohashes `user_email` and asks the database if `user_email` if there is key named `email:<cryptohashed user_email>`.
-If there is, the server responds with `Error: email address taken already.
+The server cryptohashes `user_email` and asks the database for an `email:<cryptohashed user_email>` key.
+If the key already exists, the server responds with `Error: email address taken already.
 Would you like to reset it?
 (This will ask you to verify the address again)`.
+Otherwise it cryptohashes `user_email` and then use it to salt `user_email` and generate a token.
+Then:
-Else it users `cryphohashed user_email` as a salt to generate a cipher from `user_email`.
-The result is a user token, which is first saved to the database as a field within the hashmap keyed `email:<cryptohashed user_email>`, also setting `statuss` to _pending_.
+1. The token is saved to the database as a field within the hashmap keyed `email:<cryptohashed user_email>`.
+2. The value of `status` is set to _pending_.
 The entry now looks like:
 ```
 email:<cryptohashed user_email>
     fingerprint: <fingerprint>
     token: <token>
-    status: "pending"
+    verified: False
 ```
-Finally the server sends:
+3. Finally the server sends:
+* a response to the client containing both `cryptohashed email` and `token` set to their appropriate values.
 * an email at `user_email` with a `token` parameter set to the value of the actual token

-* a response to the client containing both `cryptohashed email` and `token` set to their appropriate values.
-Javascript saves `cryptohashed email` to a variable.
+Javascript saves `cryptohashed email` to a variable (not to localStorage).
 When the user clicks _Confirm token_, Javascript completes the request so that both `token` & `cryptohashed email` are passed.

 ### Verifying a user token, /verify_email
 `POST` request called from the user's client when they click the _Confirm token_ button.
 The server checks that `<token>` passed a parameter matches the token under `email:<cryptohashed user_email> token`.
 If no match, responds with _Error bad token_.
 Else sets database to